petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 and backed up to the cloud.
 Maybe next we'd like to create a publication from those figures, but that will need to be the subject of a future post.

+We could add a mesh dependence stage before the TODO.